PalisadoesFoundation/talawa/README.md

 1. Service planning and scheduling

 This will be a Calico Challenge project in 2019.
 It will be written in python with close integrations with the Plone open source content management system.

+This project will be written from scratch.
+Get your ideas ready!